zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 ## 🌪 KServe Integration
 The spotlight in this release is the ZenML Kserve integration.
-This integration lets you define pipeline steps to scale up your ML model by serving your ML models on Kubernetes using any of your favourite ML framework like Tensorflow, XGBoost, Scikit-Learn, PyTorch, and ONNX.
+This integration lets you define pipeline steps to scale up your model by serving your ML models on Kubernetes using any of your favourite ML framework like Tensorflow, XGBoost, Scikit-Learn, PyTorch from within ZenML!

 ![Kserve](../assets/posts/release_0_12_0/kserve.png)

 ## 📌 Specify Resources Per Step